 But there are companies, and even government research, worth investing in, Gamble says.

-Source: Dr. Gamble is a former staff member of the physics division of the Los Alamos National Laboratory, where he researched directed-energy devices such as terawatt laser systems.
-He is a former vice president of Manufacturing Technology for Nanovation Technologies, Inc., and a founding partner of Fidelys, LLC, a California investment banking and corporate advisory firm.
-Gamble holds degrees in nuclear and mechanical engineering, and was a postdoctoral fellow at the Massachusetts Institute of Technology.
+Source: Dr. Gamble is a former staff member of the physics division of the Los Alamos National Laboratory.
+For that’s where he researched directed-energy devices such as terawatt laser systems.
+He is a former vice president of Manufacturing Technology for Nanovation Technologies, Inc., and a founding partner of Fidelys, LLC.
+That’s a California investment banking and corporate advisory firm.
+In addition, Gamble holds degrees in nuclear and mechanical engineering, and was a postdoctoral fellow at the Massachusetts Institute of Technology.

 Let’s Talk Terms

 You have likely heard the term “energy” thrown around a lot these days.
 It comes up in the news, in conversations, and all over social media.
 But what does it mean?
 And why should you care about it?
 If you’re not “in the know,” energy is a critical resource that’s used by everything from cars to refrigerators to cell phones.
 Energy is also the foundation of life on earth.
 Without it, we couldn’t exist.
 But how exactly does energy affect our daily lives?
 What are the different types of energy and what do they do?
 How can you take advantage of natural resources to create more energy?
 And if you’re still confused, here’s a crash course on energy.

 In conclusion, energy is simply the ability to do work.
 In order for something to be “energy-efficient,” it means it uses less energy than it would otherwise.
 The most common example many people use to describe energy is “fuel.”
 When you use gas in your car, you are using fuel.
 So when you use electricity in your home or office, you are using energy.
 Finally, energy is created by the movement of molecules.
 All so a primary type of energy is thermal energy.